rajeevsd123/ai-case-study/README.md

  3. [25 % increased accuracy for pregnancy predication](https://academic.oup.com/humrep/article/37/8/1746/6604228?login=false) compared to standard morphological grading.

-4. [12% reduction in cycles to acheive pregnancy](https://www.rbmojournal.com/article/S1472-6483(22)00523-5/fulltext) compared with standard morphological grading using novel simulated cohort ranking method.
+4. [12% reduction in cycles to achieve pregnancy](https://www.rbmojournal.com/article/S1472-6483(22)00523-5/fulltext) compared with standard morphological grading using novel simulated cohort ranking method.

 5. [82% Probability of selecting  a genetically normal embryo](https://academic.oup.com/humrep/article/37/8/1746/6604228?login=false) which was 26.4% more effective than using random ranking, and ∼13–19% more effective than using the Gardner score.